 The internship will be awarded in early March and announced at the Sigma Tau Delta 2015 Convention.
 Each applicant must be prepared to accept the internship and its conditions if it is awarded to him or her.
 Failure to do so may jeopardize the continuation of the Better World Books summer internship program for Sigma Tau Delta.

 Better World Books will work with you according to qualifications and interests to either focus your energy on one large project or to build a diverse portfolio of projects that create cross departmental benefits.
 Better World Books' Alpharetta office is home to sales, marketing, finance, and human resources.
 Tell Better World Books about your career goals and they will look for worthwhile projects that serve both the organization's and your interests.

-- Active member of a Sigma Tau Delta chapter that is or will be participating in a BWB Campus Book Drive
+- Active member of a Sigma Tau Delta chapter that is or will be participating in a BWB Campus Textbook Drive

 - Comfortable talking with and interacting with others